hexanal/fredmercy-blog/src/content/en/blog/2021/04/23/minimaler-and-minimaler.md

 tagged: web development, site update
 ---

+> _⚠️ tl;dr:_ this post is about web development and goes into nerdy details; skip it if you don't care about that stuff!

+~~

 `2:38pm:` This morning I thought I'd try something kind of random/crazy/dumb: how about I don't use any bundler/transpiler and I just try to match current browser support when writing my scripts, while at the same time leveraging [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)?

 So I did it and it... kind of works!
 Naturally, I had to convert a few things to _modules_, and get rid of some dependencies.
 I'm proud to say the frontend doesn't _depend_ on any external library anymore, as I have been <dfn title="i.e. keeping a local copy of an external library">vendoring</dfn> the last remaining ones, which ended up only being [lodash.debounce](https://www.npmjs.com/package/lodash.debounce). **pfew!** 😅